-Setting Description Factory Default 1 to 300 will resend the SNMP trap message to the NMS Disable when Trap Mode is "Trap", 1 when Trap Mode is "Inform".
+Setting Description Factory Default 1 to 300 If the SNMP agent doesn't receive a response from the NMS for Disable when Trap a period of time, the agent will resend the SNMP trap message Mode is "Trap", 1 to the NMS agent.
+The maximum timeout time is 300 secs when Trap Mode is (default is 1 sec).
+"Inform".